 node state information.

 In addition to required information, each BP node may choose to provide supplementary information.
-Each identified managed information item shall identify whether its collection and accurate reporting is required or recommended.
+Each identified managed information item identifies whether its collection and accurate reporting is required or recommended.

 NOTES

 In the future, managed information may be queried and delivered via a network management protocol.